Lomray-Software/microservices/microservices/payment-stripe/README.md

 Then, in the instantiation of the Stripe class, insert the Stripe public token like this: new Stripe("publicToken").
 You can obtain the public token from here: https://dashboard.stripe.com/apikeys.
 Open html in any browser and paste card information, you can grab test cards here: https://docs.stripe.com/testing#cards.

+#### <a id="login-customer-in-onboarding"></a>LOGIN CUSTOMER IN BOARDING
+See: login-customer-in-onboarding.http

+Description:

+2.1 Return link by following which user will be logged into the onboarding.

+#### <a id="login-customer-in-express-dashboard"></a>LOGIN CUSTOMER IN EXPRESS DASHBOARD
+See: login-customer-in-express-dashboard.http

+Description:
+If user set upped express connected account Stripe will create for him Express Dashboard.

+2.1 Return link by following which user will be logged into the express dashboard

 Rebuild: 1